cwlin0131/cwlin0131/README.md

 ### What I love

 - I pursue the craftsmanship of building: PLG, growth hacking, and building an AI-driven culture.
-- I love Breaking Bad series, I watch anime (Frieren is my latest #1), I work out 3 times a week.
+- I love the Breaking Bad series, I watch anime (Frieren is my latest #1), I work out 3 times a week.

 ### How to connect